 Prepare a space for displaying the program's 28 books.
 Devise a check-out system so that students can easily borrow the books to reread throughout the year.

 WORD AND PICTURE CARDS

-Locate the Word and Picture Cards and the Card Storage Box in the top drawer of the box.
-Place the Word Cards on the left side of the Card Storage Box and the Picture Cards on the right side.
+Locate the Word and Picture Cards.
 These cards will be used with every Guided Word Practice lesson.

 TEXT AND SCENE CARDS